 - If only, this or that would have happened.

 The incident can be chewed on for days with embellishment of more memories from similar times and sometimes from long ago that deepen the disturbing aspects.
 You’re stuck in the discomfort.
 You’re stuck and ready to get out.

-And, by the way, perhaps you are right.
+And by the way you may be right.

 - You may have been treated similarly in the past.

-In this article, I will tell you the secret to getting free and unstuck from negative encounters/incidents you are suffering.
+In this article, you will get the secret and next steps to getting free and unstuck from negative encounters/incidents you are suffering.

-And believe me, I know when you’re there it is angering, hurtful, sad and perhaps shaming.
+And believe me, I know when you’re there it is angering, hurtful, sad and sometimes shaming.